-The City of Chandler sampled its water for the presence of the protozoans Cryptosporidium and Giardia in 2005.
+The City of Chandler sampled its water for the presence of the protozoans Cryptosporidium and Giardia in 2017.
 Though rare, Cryptosporidium and/or Giardia have been identified in the source water Chandler receives from the Consolidated Canal.
-The filtration system in the City's SVVTP exceeds EPA requirements for removal of Cryptosporidium and Giardia.
-Another round of sampling began in 2015 and will be completed in 2017.
+The filtration system in the City's SWTP exceeds EPA requirements for removal of Cryptosporidium and Giardia.
+Cryptosporidium was not detected in any of the City's samples.